interactive-instruments/etf-test-projects-elf/README.md

 The ETF uses SoapUI [4.6.4](http://dl.eviware.com/list_soapui2.html) for test execution against Web Services and BaseX for tests against XML documents.
 SoapUI has a GUI and a command line interface.

-Tests for INSPIRE Technical Guidance for View and Download Services are available (here)[https://github.com/Geonovum/etf-test-projects-inspire].
-This repository contains additional tests for additional ELF requirements specified in the (ELF specifications)[http://elfproject.eu/documentation/specification].
+Tests for INSPIRE Technical Guidance for View and Download Services are available [here](https://github.com/Geonovum/etf-test-projects-inspire).
+This repository contains additional tests for additional ELF requirements specified in the [ELF specifications](http://elfproject.eu/documentation/specification).

-As part of the work in the European Location Framework project [(ELF project website)](http://www.elfproject.eu/), a (web application)[http://services.interactive-instruments.de/etf-demo-1-e] is available to run these tests.
+As part of the work in the European Location Framework project [(ELF project website)](http://www.elfproject.eu/), a [web application](http://services.interactive-instruments.de/etf-demo-1-e) is available to run these tests.

 This repository contains the code of any ELF-specific test projects.